Chukwuemeka-Ike/multiRobotPlanner/Operations/Schedulers/README.md

 Scripts in this folder are different types of schedulers for quickly comparing how they perform on different job sets, decoupled from ROS and any other mechanisms we're using elsewhere in the project.

 ## FIFO Scheduler
-This script follows the first-in-first-out (FIFO) method used by the company.
+The FIFO scheduler follows the first-in-first-out (FIFO) method used by the company.
 The basic idea is that as products go down the line, they are sent to the machines they need in a queue fashion.
+Tasks are sent to the shortest queue of a station type to attempt to optimize the overall production time.

-We use this script as a benchmark for the optimal scheduler.
+We use this scheduler as a benchmark for the optimal scheduler.
 Given actual execution times of the tasks that make up a product, could we have sped up the process using the optimal scheduler?

 ### How does the script work?
 1. Converts the job list to a dictionary of tickets.
 Each entry in this dict has the ticket ID as its key, and the remmaining ticket information in a dictionary as the value.